tag/RefLib/README.md

   | `fixesBackup`        | `::$fixesBackup`   | Static, for now |
   | `applyFixPages`      | `::$applyFixPages` | Static, for now |

-  Similar changes have been made to [Drivers][#Drivers].
+  Similar changes have been made to [Drivers](#Drivers).
 See that section for more details.

 3. All code now presumes a [PSR-4][PSR-4] autoloader, so both code and examples will eschew `requre` statements.